ggerganov/llama.cpp/examples/llama-bench/README.md

 - Prompt processing (pp): processing a prompt in batches (`-p`)
 - Text generation (tg): generating a sequence of tokens (`-n`)

 With the exception of `-r`, `-o` and `-v`, all options can be specified multiple times to run multiple tests.
 Each pp and tg test is run with all combinations of the specified options.
-To specify multiple values for an option, the values can be separated by commas (eg. `-n 16,32`), or the option can be specified multiple times (eg. `-n 16 -n 32`).
+To specify multiple values for an option, the values can be separated by commas (e.g. `-n 16,32`), or the option can be specified multiple times (e.g. `-n 16 -n 32`).

 Each test is repeated the number of times given by `-r`, and the results are averaged.
 The results are given in average tokens per second (t/s) and standard deviation.
 Some output formats (e.g. json) also include the individual results of each repetition.